flutter/cocoon/dashboard/README.md

 You can also build a release AOT-compiled desktop app with `flutter build
 <macos|linux|windows> --release` and then just run the app with the appropriate
 argument.

+## Rotating keys

+* Run `flutterfire configure -p flutter-dashboard` and check the files in

 ## Style